-Wellcome Collection publishes original content from a wide range of authors on our website in our Stories section.
-Our online stories challenge the ways people think and feel about health by connecting science, medicine, life and art.
+We publish original content from a wide range of authors on our website in our Stories section.
+We aim to challenge the way that readers think and feel about health by connecting science, medicine, life and art.

-- Serials – unpacking a narrative over six instalments, each of which is around 1,000 words.
+- Serials (like Painful Realities) which unpack a narrative over six instalments, each of which is around 1,000 words.

-- Essays – narrative journalism, including opinion and personal experience pieces; usually about 750 words but can be longer for the right story.
+- Standalone articles (like How can I stop fainting?) including opinion and personal experience pieces; usually about 750 words but can be longer for the right story.

-- In pictures – a set of images, either from our collection or commissioned, accompanied by a short narrative that gives context.
+- In pictures (like The evolution of war-zone medicine): a set of images, either from our collections or commissioned, accompanied by a short narrative that gives context.

-We pay our writers, and everything on our website is published under a Creative Commons license.
-A pitch needs to include an outline of what the story will cover, why it is right for Wellcome Collection’s website, the format it will take, a proposed word count, when you could submit a first draft, and, if relevant, who you will interview.
+We pay writers, and everything on our website is published under a Creative Commons license.
+Your pitch should include an outline of what the story will cover, why it is right for our website, the format it will take, a proposed word count, when you could submit a first draft, and, if relevant, who you will interview.

 The lead times on our content often varies (we may hold something back to coincide with a particular occasion), but a rough timeline from pitching to publication is around two to three months.
 Please only pitch if you can produce the proposed content within this time frame.